k8s-platform-hub/hello-java-springboot/README.md

 Cluster State:      Synced
 ```

 Keep a note of your cluster name.
-Alternatively, you can also go to your [hasura dashboard](https://dashboard.hasura.io) and see the clusters you have.
+Alternatively, you can also go to your [Hasura dashboard](https://dashboard.hasura.io) and see the clusters you have.

-### Step 3: Deploying on a hasura cluster
+### Step 3: Deploying on a Hasura cluster

 To deploy your app: